-36. § 10.
-Property Disclosure, Inspection, Insurability, Due Diligence and Source of Water.
+35. § 10.
+Property Disclosure, Inspection, Indemnity, Insurability, Due Diligence and Source of Water.
 Buyers do not need to add language to the contract to give the buyer the right to inspect the well or septic system which may service the Property, as § 10 of the CREC-approved Contract already gives the Buyer such rights.
 Selling brokers simply need to make the Inspection Objection Deadline and Inspection Termination Deadline late enough for the buyer to have a realistic opportunity to have the well and septic system inspected.
 However, in addition to inspection rights, buyers sometimes want, and have the market clout to compel, the seller to do such things as pump the septic tank and test the water's potability.
 This paragraph requires the seller to do certain things, and provide certain documentation on or before the earliest of the Due Diligence Documents Delivery Deadline, the third calendar day prior to the Inspection Objection Deadline, or the third calendar day prior to the Inspection Termination Deadline.

-Status Letter and Record Change Fees - Time for Request of Status Letter if Closing Date Is Set in Less Than Fourteen Days But No Sooner Than Two Business Days After MEC - Clause for Use in Contract or Counterproposal
+Association Fees and Required Disbursements - Time for Request of Status Letter if Closing Date Is Set in Less Than Fourteen Days But No Sooner Than Two Business Days After MEC - Clause for Use in Contract or Counterproposal

-37. § 15.3.
-Status Letter and Record Change Fees.
-The first sentence of § 15.3 of the CBS1-6-18 form - specifying that "[a]t least fourteen days prior to Closing Date, Seller agrees to promptly request the Association to deliver to Buyer a current Status Letter" - assumes there will be at least fourteen days between MEC and the Closing Date.
+36. § 15.3.
+Association Fees andRequired Disbursements.
+The first sentence of § 15.3 of the CBS1-6-21 form - specifying that "At least fourteen days prior to Closing Date, Seller agrees to promptly request that the Closing Company or the Association deliver to Buyer a current Status Letter" - assumes there will be at least fourteen days between MEC and the Closing Date.
 Occasionally, however, the time period between MEC and the Closing Date will be less than fourteen days, and this clause - which accelerates the time for the seller to make that request of the Association to no later than two business days after MEC - is intended for use in those occasional situations.
 Of course, this clause contains its own assumption - that there will be at least two business days between MEC and the Closing Date.

-Status Letter and Record Change Fees - Time for Request of Status Letter if Closing Date Is Accelerated in Amend/Extend to be in Less Than Fourteen Days But No Sooner Than Two Business Days - Clause for Use in That Amend/Extend
+Association Fees and Required Disbursements - Time for Request of Status Letter if Closing Date Is Accelerated in Amend/Extend to be in Less Than Fourteen Days But No Sooner Than Two Business Days - Clause for Use in That Amend/Extend execution and delivery of the amend/extend to make that request of the Association.
+This clause assumes there will be at least two business days between the execution and delivery of the amend/extend, and the Closing Date.

-38. § 15.3.
+37. § 15.3.
 Status Letter and Record Change Fees.
-If in an Agreement to Amend/Extend Contract a buyer and seller accelerate the Closing Date to within fourteen days of the execution and delivery of such amend/extend, and the seller has not already requested the delivery of a Status Letter from the Association, then this clause could be used to give the seller two business days from the execution and delivery of the amend/extend to make that request of the Association.
-This clause assumes there will be at least two business days between the execution and delivery of the amend/extend, and the Closing Date.
+If in an Agreement to Amend/Extend Contract a buyer and seller accelerate the Closing Date to within fourteen days of the execution and delivery of such amend/extend, and the seller has not already requested the delivery of a Status Letter from the Association, then this clause could be used to give the seller two business days from the